 Each director who is not an officer of the Company is paid an annual retainer fee of \$32,000 and attendance fees of \$1,500 per Board meeting attended, and \$1,400 per committee meeting attended as Chairman of the committee or \$1,200 per committee meeting attended as a member of the committee.
 The Chairmen of the Audit and Compensation and Executive Personnel Committees are each also paid an annual retainer fee of \$4,000, and the Chairmen of the Finance, Nominating and the Ethics and Conflict of Interest Committees are each paid an annual retainer fee of \$3,000.
-Under the Directors Variable Deferred Compensation Plan, fees which are deferred either accrue interest at a fixed rate based on the 120-month rolling average of ten-year U.S. Treasury Notes (plus, if the director ceases to be a director by reason of death, disability or normal retirement, 25% of such rate per annum), or accrue at the actual rate of return (less an administrative fee) of one of five investment funds managed by an insurance company.
-Benefits payable by the Company under these plans are secured with assets placed in an irrevocable trust.
-In addition, each non-employee director (except for Mr. Pyott, who joined the Board in November 1999) received a gift of 200 shares of the Company's common stock on April 29, 1999.
+Under the directors variable deferred compensation plan, fees, which are deferred either accrue interest at a fixed rate based on the 120-month rolling average of ten-year U.S. Treasury Notes (plus, if the director ceases to be a director by reason of death, disability or normal retirement, 25% of such rate per annum), or accrue at the actual rate of return (less an administrative fee) of one of five investment funds managed by an insurance company.
+Benefits payable by the Company under this plan are secured with assets placed in an irrevocable trust.
+Under the directors deferred equity compensation program, directors fees may be deferred into stock units, which will be paid out in shares of Company stock at retirement.
+In addition, each non-employee director received a gift of 200 shares of the Company's common stock on April 27, 2000.